with Jeremy Westcott –

 This is the time to take Jesus’ yoke and be joined to Him.
 When He sets the field, the path and the direction, then He will carry the weight.
 We are all called to live in a state of rest regardless of what is going on around us in our lives.
 What wears us out is trying to do things in our own strength.
 The storms of life come to everybody: it is how we respond to them that will demonstrate to what extent God’s kingdom is manifested through us.

 We are called to live in the eye of the storm.
 There may be violent winds blowing all around us, but in the eye, everything is completely peaceful.
 Jesus never promised we would have no troubles – the very opposite, in fact.
-But He gives us His love, joy and peace.
-With the love, joy and peace of God in us, we can live at rest all the time.
+But He gives us His love, joy and peace, so we can live at rest all the time.

 This is not automatic: we have to learn how to do it.